 Development Timeline:

-• 1979: The CFA officially welcomes them to the championship ranks.
+- 1979: The CFA officially welcomes them to the championship ranks.

 A Surprising Discovery: At first, everyone assumed Kirlee was related to the Cornish Rex.
 But when breeders tried to cross the two, they got a surprise: a litter of completely straight-haired kittens.
-This proved that the Devon mutation is a totally different gene.
-They might look like cousins, but genetically, they’re worlds apart.
+The CFA Devon Rex breed profile explains that this test breeding "proved this theory to be completely incorrect" — Kirlee was then bred back to his own offspring to preserve the new mutation.
+They might look like cousins, but genetically, they're worlds apart.
+And despite popular belief, Devon Rexes are not hypoallergenic.

 Physical Characteristics